Four Terminal Commands I'd Like You to Run Before Handing Off From Claude Code to Humans (Mostly for macOS)

 ※ For more precise GitHub operations, there's also GitHub MCP Server.

-difit : View Git diffs locally in GitHub style
+difit : Check Git diff in GitHub style locally

-yoshiko-pg/difit (hereafter difit) is a CLI tool that launches a local web server and displays Git diffs in a GitHub "Files changed" style.
+yoshiko-pg/difit (hereafter difit) is a CLI tool that launches a local web server and displays Git differences in a GitHub "Files changed" style.

-I use it to check diffs in a browser after having Claude Code work locally.
-Large changes that are difficult to see in terminal git diff are easier to view with difit.
-It's invaluable for checking diffs before git push.
+I use it to check differences in the browser after having Claude Code work locally.
+Large changes that are difficult to see with terminal's git diff are easy to view with difit.
+It's invaluable for checking differences before git push.

 # Display working changes